Documentation

 Get started with Motion for React

-It's also trusted by Framer to power its amazing no-code animations and gestures.
+It's also trusted by companies like Framer and Figma to power their amazing no-code animations and gestures.

 In this guide, we'll learn how to install Motion and take a whirlwind tour of its main features.